apereo/cas/docs/cas-server-documentation/installation/Webflow-Customization-Interrupt.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#authentication-interrupt-json).

+## Regex Attribute

+This strategy allows one to define regular expression patterns in CAS settings that would be matched against attributes names and values.
+If a successful match is produced while CAS examines the collection of both authentication and principal attributes, the authentication flow would be interrupted.

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#authentication-interrupt-regex-attributes).

 ### Groovy

 This strategy reaches out to a Groovy resource whose job is to dynamically calculate whether the authentication flow should be interrupted given the provided username and certain number of other parameters.